clouedoc/puppeteer-boiler/README.md

 The puppeteer-extra-boilerplate is a good learning source for scraping beginners and allows advanced users to have a batteries-included template ready.

+This is a WIP boilerplate.
+You might want to check prescience's one: <https://github.com/prescience-data/foundation>.

 ### If you are a beginner

 Then welcome to scraping !
 Make sure to [join the Scraping Enthusiasts discord server](https://discord.gg/QDbpFyenhA)